transposit-connectors/slack_slash_command_dialog/README.md

 # Slash Command and Dialogs blueprint

-> _Updated July 2019: This are specific instructions for use in Transposit.
+> _Updated August 2019: This are specific instructions for use in Transposit.
 For other methods, check the Slack API website._

 ## Creating a helpdesk ticket using a Slash Command and a Dialog